 Delivery Quantities under an Operational Balancing Arrangement

+An Interconnected Party that has an ICA at a Delivery Point may elect whether OBA applies at a Delivery Point.
 Where an OBA applies at a Delivery Point, a Shipper’s Daily Delivery Quantity will be its Approved NQ.

 Delivery Quantities under the Downstream Reconciliation Rules

-Subject to section 6.11, at each Delivery Point where the DRR apply, each Shipper’s Daily Delivery Quantity will be determined by the Allocation Agent under the DRR.
+Subject to section 6.12, at each Delivery Point where the DRR apply, each Shipper’s Daily Delivery Quantity will be determined by the Allocation Agent under the DRR which shall include a “special allocation” (at that term is defined in the DRR), where approved by the GIC in accordance with the DRR, that shall replace the “initial allocation” (as that term is defined in the DRR).

-Each Shipper agrees that at each Delivery Point where the DRR apply, its “initial” (as that term is defined in the DRR) Daily Delivery Quantity for each Day will be determined:
+First Gas and each Shipper agree that at each Delivery Point where the DRR apply:

-in accordance with the industry agreement (approved by all Shippers and First Gas and which the GIC approves as being compatible with the DRR) and provided to First Gas each Day in arrears; or
+each Shipper’s pro-forma Daily Delivery Quantity (which are the final intra-Month daily delivery quantities for each Day) shall be determined in accordance with the GIC Agreement and provided to First Gas and the relevant Shipper each Day in arrears by the GIC or its agent in accordance with the GIC Agreement;

-if Daily Delivery Quantities are not provided pursuant to section 6.11(a) for any reason, or in the absence of the industry agreement referred to in section 6.11(a), by First Gas as soon as practicable after each Day as the quantity of Gas equal to:
+where the pro-forma Daily Delivery Quantities referred to in section 6.12(a) are not provided at all or in a timely enough fashion, each Shipper’s pro-forma Daily Delivery Quantity for the previous Day shall, subject to section 6.1, be determined by First Gas as soon as practicable thereafter prior to the second to last Intra-Day Cycle on that Day as the quantity of Gas equal to:

-(MQ – SQTOTAL) × DNCSHIPPER ÷ (DNCTOTAL – SQTOTAL)

-where, for that Day and Delivery Point:

-MQ is the metered quantity;

-SQTOTAL is the estimated aggregate Daily Delivery Quantity under all applicable Supplementary Agreements (if any), being the sum of:

-the metered deliveries (from the Distribution Network), to the extent available; and/or

-the approved nominated quantities of Supplementary Capacity, to the extent applicable; and/or

-the MDQ set out in each Supplementary Agreement,

-provided that SQTOTAL may be no greater than MQ;

-DNCSHIPPER is the Shipper’s DNC; and

-DNCTOTAL is the aggregate DNC of all Shippers.
+Metered Quantity × Approved NQ ÷ Approved NQTOTAL

+where Approved NQTOTAL is equal to the Approved NQ for all Shippers at that Delivery Point; and

+for the avoidance of doubt, any provisional pro-forma Daily Delivery Quantity that may be provided to First Gas and the relevant Shipper each Day in arrears by the GIC or its agent in accordance with the GIC Agreement or otherwise are for information purposes only and shall not be deemed to be the final pro-forma Daily Delivery Quantity or prevent section 6.12(b) applying;

+the parties shall use reasonable endeavours to comply with the GIC Business Rules that relate to the GIC Agreement; and

+First Gas shall use reasonable endeavours to use the outputs of the GIC Business Rules for the purposes of section 6.12(a) and any other Code outputs that stem from section 6.12(a).

 Delivery Quantities at a Dedicated Delivery Point

 At each Dedicated Delivery Point (except where an OBA applies) there shall be an Allocation Agreement, irrespective of the number of Shippers using it.

-Where the Delivery Point is used by:
+Where a Dedicated Delivery Point is used by:

-only one Shipper, First Gas will be the Allocation Agent and that Shipper’s Daily and Hourly Delivery Quantities will be the respective metered quantities; and
+only one Shipper, First Gas (or, if agreed by First Gas and the relevant Interconnected Party, that Interconnected Party) will be the Allocation Agent and that Shipper’s Daily Delivery Quantity and Hourly Delivery Quantity will, subject to section 6.1, be the respective Metered Quantity; and

-more than one Shipper, each Shipper’s Daily and Hourly Delivery Quantities will be the respective quantities determined by the Allocation Agent appointed under the Allocation Agreementand any Shipper who starts to make nominations in respect of or otherwise uses a Delivery Point to which section 6.13(b) applies will promptly execute an Allocation Agreement or become a party to the Existing Allocation Agreement.
+more than one Shipper, each Shipper’s Daily Delivery Quantity and Hourly Delivery Quantity will, subject to section 6.1, be the respective quantities determined by the Allocation Agent appointed under the Allocation Agreement.

-At any Delivery Point where an Allocation Agreement applies, each Shipper shall ensure that:
+At any Delivery Point where an Allocation Agreement applies, each Shipper using that Delivery Point shall ensure that: